 The DiSEqC Switch

-- First off, a DiSEqC switch is a device which enables you to connect multiple LNBs and combine them to be used by one decoder.
+- First off, a DiSEqC switch is a device that enables you to connect multiple LNBs and combine them to be used by one decoder.

-- Via the DiSEqC protocol, you can perform remote control of the DiSEqC switch from the decoder.
+- You can remotely control the DiSEqC switch from the decoder via the DiSEqC protocol.

-- Also, a DiSEqC Switches can be used for Common Interface (CI) Receivers, Conditional Access (CA) receivers and Free To Air (FTA) receivers.
+- Also, DiSEqC Switches can be used for Common Interface (CI) Receivers, Conditional Access (CA) receivers, and Free To Air (FTA) receivers.

 - For example, The DiSEqC 4X1 Switch Diagram(as shown above) will enable the user to select one LNB signal between 4 different LNBs of any type and send it to the decoder.

-By way of definition, A Multi-Switch combines a signal from more than one LNB and sends the signal to more than one receiver.
-DStv original sell their explora with a multi-switch before they later changed it to a smart LNB which performs as well if not better.
+By definition, A Multi-Switch combines a signal from more than one LNB and sends the signal to more than one receiver.
+DStv originally sold their explora with a multi-switch before they later changed it to a smart LNB, which performs as well, if not better.

 - A Multi-Switch is usually used with DISH Network or DirecTV systems.
 Although, it can also be used with a Free To Air system.

-- When using a multi-switch, the first port is always controlled by 13V & the second by 18V DC (1 for each polarity).To receive both polarizations (H/V or R/L) you must have each port connected to an LNB.
+- When using a multi-switch, the first port is always controlled by 13V & the second by 18V DC (1 for each polarity).To receive both polarizations (H/V or R/L), each port must be connected to an LNB.
 It means you have a cable for horizontal and a cable for vertical.

-- This is one way to connect more than one decoder to a dual or Quad LNB.
+- This is one way to connect multiple decoders to a dual or Quad LNB.
 A single LNB will not work on both polarizations.

-- Basically, a DiSEqC switch is used to link multiple LNBs or Dishes to one decoder.
-The maximum numbers of LNBs that you can connect to one decoder at as the time of writing this is 4.
+- A DiSEqC switch links multiple LNBs or Dishes to one decoder.
+The maximum number of LNBs you can connect to one decoder when writing this is 4.

-- If you want to watch channels from up to o4 satellite position using four LNBs and one decoder, a DiSEqC switch would be indispensable for you.
+- A DiSEqC switch will be indispensable if you want to watch channels from up to four satellite positions using four LNBs and one decoder.

-- Secondly, using a DiSEqC switch would save you from spending extra money on decoders. without a DiSEqC, you would need to connect one dish to one decoder or need to unplug one dish cable to accommodate another.
+- Secondly, a DiSEqC switch would save you from spending extra money on decoders.
+Without a DiSEqC, you must connect one dish to one decoder or unplug one dish cable to accommodate another.

-- Finally, a Diseqc sweet allows for decent space management with how you run your satellite dish cables.
+- Finally, a Diseqc sweet allows for proper space management with how you run your satellite dish cables.

 Active diplexers add power to the line to limit the amount of loss that happens when signals move through a system.
 Active diplexers can also shift frequencies so that they work together.
 When a diplexer does this, the diplexer would also be a modulator.